Rummy: Variations

 In some instances, jokers are used as wildcards and can represent any card value when melding.
-They can be used in sets or runs but can not be replaced when 'melded', nor can a player lay off a card to replace it by themselves or their opponent.
+They can be used in sets or runs but cannot be replaced when 'melded', nor can a player lay off a card to replace it by themselves or their opponent.
 Jokers are not counted during the scoring.

 In other variations, such as rummy 500 and treppenrommé, discards are placed so that all the cards are visible.
-At the beginning of his or her turn, a player may take any card from the discard pile, so long as they also pick up all the cards that are on top of it, and the last card picked up is played immediately.
-If only picking up the top card, the player must keep it and discard a different card from their hand.
+At the beginning of the turn, a player may take any card from the discard pile, so long as all the cards on top of it are also picked up, and the last card picked up is played immediately.
+If only picking up the top card, the player must keep it and discard a different card.

 In a variation called block or tile rummy, players do not continue after going through the pack once – if no players are out, they all lose the points in their hands after the pack has been gone through once.
 Round the corner rummy, also called continuity rummy, is a variant where an ace may be simultaneously high and low to "wrap around" in a run, as in the following meld: Q-K-A-2.